-The forthcoming section presents an experiment encompassing two distinct phases, focusing on the development and assessment of ontologies, with a special emphasis on classes.
-The initial phase involves generating an ontology for PD monitoring and alerting, mainly powered by the autonomous capabilities of LLMs.
+This section presents experiments encompassing four distinct phases, focusing on the development and assess-ment of ontologies, with a special emphasis on classes.
+The initial phase involves generating an ontology for PD monitoring and alerting, mainly powered by the capabilities of LLMs.
 This process utilizes both 'One Shot' (OS) and 'Chain of Thought' (CoT) techniques.
 The OS method involves presenting a model with a single prompt and expecting it to produce a suitable response based only on this input.
 In a one-shot scenario, the model lacks multiple learning examples and must accomplish the task with minimal context.
-This is a straightfor-ward approach where the model uses its pre-trained knowledge to infer the most likely answer.
+This is a straightforward approach where the model uses its pre-trained knowledge to infer the most likely answer.
 For the purposes of this paper, CoT refers to a methodological approach where the OS is segmented into two sequential prompts.
-This segmentation allows for a structured progression in the reasoning process, whereby each prompt is strategically designed to focus on a specific element of the overall task.
-By employing sequential prompting, the authors direct the language model to tackle each segment of the problem individually, thereby facilitating a cumulative build-up of information and reasoning.
-Subsequently, in the second phase, a hybrid OEM is established, which integrates human expertise with the abilities of LLMs.
-This collaboration aims to elevate the quality and practicality of the on-tology within the PD monitoring and alerting framework.
-Figure 1 depicts a flowchart that outlines this two-phase experimental process.
-Initially, four LLMs independently develop an ontology with minimal human input (phase 1).
-The process evolves into a more collaborative approach (Human and LLMs) with the X-HCOME OEM (phase 2).
-For further experimentation, the authors compare the resulting ontologies, using various metrics, against a gold standard ontology.
-Expert evaluations and refinement of the gold standard ontology further customize the process, allowing for more experimentation.
-Finally the authors used the simulated OEM (SimX-HCOME+) extension to enhance and evaluate the methodology.
-This extension tested human-machine interaction in controlled simulated environments, offering deeper insights into collaborative OE dynamics.
+This segmentation allows for a structured progression in the reasoning process, whereby each prompt is designed to focus on a specific element of the overall task.
+By employing sequential prompting, the authors direct the language model to tackle each segment of the problem individually, thereby facilitating a cumulative build-up of information.
+Subsequently, in following experiments, hybrid OEMs are established, which integrates human expertise with the abilities of LLMs.
+This col-laboration aims to elevate the comprehensiveness of the ontology within the PD monitoring and alerting framework.
+Figure 1 depicts a flowchart that outlines this four-phase experimental process.
+Initially, four LLMs independently develop an ontology with minimal human input (experiment 1).
+The process evolves into a more collaborative ap-proach (Human and LLMs) (experiments 2-4).
+The authors compare the resulting ontologies against a gold standard ontology.
+In this paper, the Wear4PDmove [7, 8] is utilized as the gold standard ontology, and it will be referred to as such throughout the remainder of the paper.